nouse4anick/DRAWS/README.md

 PLEASE NOTE UNTIL FURTHER NOTICE THESE SCRIPTS ARE UNTESTED!!!!
 USE AT YOUR OWN RISK!
 TODO:
-- update xastir and fldigi config files
 - test script for correctness
+- work on weak signal software (ie wsjt and the like)

 This project will have two main scripts:
 - the install script that will auto-install all libraries, support files and programs that 'We' use